What Is an Early Intervention Program? Resources and Tips to Get Early Care

 Early Intervention Speech Therapy

 One of the best-known forms of early intervention is speech therapy, which is designed for children who haven’t met speech-related milestones.
-This can include children who have not started imitating other sounds by 18 months of age, children who are struggling to speak or follow simple instructions by age 2, and children whose speech development is hampered by other issues like poor hearing.
+This can include children who have not started imitating other sounds by 18 months of age, children who are struggling to speak or follow simple instructions by age 2, and children whose speech development is hampered by other issues, including certain hearing conditions.

-Early intervention speech therapy also helps to develop children’s oral motor skills.
-These skills are essential for vocalizing but are also a key aspect of eating and swallowing.
+Early intervention speech therapy also helps to develop a child’s oral motor skills.
+These skills are essential for vocalization, but are also a key aspect of eating and swallowing.
 By helping children to fine-tune these skills, speech therapists ultimately help the children they work with to live healthier lives overall.